rstan-dev/P1-Basix/README.md

 ## Testing

 - Manual testing – all links, menu, logo, buy-buttons, contact form submit and reset and social icons are linked correctly and open in a new page.
-- Screen size check – the site was checked for responsiveness using Chrome Dev Tools, responsive change to lay out tested at 1050px.
+- Screen size check – the site was checked for responsiveness using Chrome Dev Tools, responsive change to lay out tested at 1050px, and at 550px down to 320px.

 **Bugs resolved:**

 - Hero image overflow: hidden did not work.
 Resolved with setting z-index.
 - Menu did not center to 1500px when screen size is wider than 1500px – resolved with applying max-width, margin and float to body section.
 - All product images did not center on responsive wide – resolved by adding display: flex to image-container, adjusted image scale to 90%.
-- Tissue Oil Div did not align with Kigelia and Foot food when stacked – resolved by changing media query for individual products sections to display: inline-block.
+- Tissue Oil div did not align with Kigelia and Foot food when stacked – resolved by changing media query for individual products sections to display: inline-block.
 - Footer width of 1500px did not align with hero image of 1500px – resolved by changing hr width to 100%.
 - Additional white space to the right hand side was causing responsive issues and excess scrolling. resolved by removing the footers hr completely.